 - Ultramarine Violet

 Lifting is applying absorbent material to a damp painted area to lift off the color and show the white of the paper beneath.
 The shapes of soft clouds in the sky can be achieved using the lifting textural effect.
 This technique is also used to create highlights on a painted object.
 Tissue paper, paper towels, or Q-tips can be used for lifting.

-The “Salt” technique is applying salt to a damp painted area that is then left to dry before removing the salt.
-Each salt crystal absorbs the water from the wet watercolor paint on the paper surface it touches leaving light star shapes.
+The “Salt” technique involves applying salt to a damp painted area that is then left to dry before removing the salt.
+Each salt crystal absorbs the water from the wet watercolor paint on the paper surface it touches, leaving light star shapes.
 The paper should be left to dry completely before brushing off the salt.

-Sgraffito is applying a knife’s edge to a wet painted area to scratch out the watercolor leaving light marks on the paper.
+Sgraffito is applying a knife’s edge to a wet painted area to scratch out the watercolor, leaving light marks on the paper.
 This technique is used to create highlights in a painting.
-The shapes of the highlights need to be simple and it works best with transparent non-staining watercolors.
+The shapes of the highlights need to be simple, and they work best with transparent, non-staining watercolors.

 Spattering or Dropping